Addiction Treatment Center

 Suboxone, counseling, and therapy create a well-rounded OUD treatment program.
 By alleviating withdrawal symptoms and restructuring unhealthy thought patterns, you can move on to a healthier, happier life.

-• Suboxone is one of the main medications used to treat opioid addiction as part of medication assisted treatment programs.
+• Suboxone is one of the main medications used to treat opioid addiction as part of MAT programs.
 It is a combination of buprenorphine and naloxone, two other medications commonly found in MAT.
 However, you also need to commit to counseling and therapy as part of a comprehensive treatment program for optimal results.
-There is no right way for overcoming SUD.
+There is no right way for overcoming a SUD.
 It takes hard work and commitment on your part, but with a team of caring professionals on your side, you can achieve the sober life you desire.

 • While methadone treatment can be life-changing for people trying to stop using opioids, it also carries the risk of dependency.
 Suboxone is a partial opioid agonist, so it does not fully activate opioid receptors in the brain like methadone would, making it less likely to be habit-forming.
 Instead, it provides a milder form of pain relief and euphoria.
 For that reason, Suboxone may be preferable for opioid use disorders.